awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-update.md

    A list of outputs for that flow appears\.

-1. Choose the option for the output that you want to update\.
+1. Choose the output that you want to update\.

 1. Choose **Update**\.